Complete Synchronization of Coupled Oscillators Based on the Contraction Theory: Complete Synchronization in different network topologies

 where \(A_{i,j}\) denotes coupling from the \(i^{th}\) to \(j^{th}\) node, and the subscripts \(i,j\) are calculated modulo \(N\).

-Wang and Slotine [16] discussed the conditions for synchronization of unidirectional ring network when \(A\) is a square symmetric matrix, i.e, \(A^T=A\), and of bidirectional ring network when the couplings are \textit{interactional}, i.e., \(A_{i,j}=A_{j,i}\).
-In the following, I relax both of these conditions.
+Wang and Slotine discussed the conditions for synchronization of an unidirectional ring network when \(A\) is a symmetric matrix and of a bidirectional ring network when the couplings are \textit{interactional}, i.e., \(A_{i,j}=A_{j,i}\)\cite{wang}.
+In the following, we relax both of these conditions.
+We need the following lemma to prove Theorems \ref{thm3.3} and \ref{thm3.4}.